 Because the concept of the new high school varied from state standards, special permission was sought and received from the State Board of Education and the State Superintendent of Public Instruction to construct a compact climate-controlled building, the first of its kind in Pennsylvania.

 The groundbreaking ceremony for Cedar Crest High School was held in March of 1964.
 Although Cedar Crest High School came into existence in September of 1965, the students coming to the high school that Fall did not enter the new building on East Evergreen Road, as it had not yet been completed.
 During the 1965-66 school term, all students in grades 10, 11, and 12 attended classes in the Cornwall High School building.
 By the spring of 1966, the building was completed and commencement exercises for the Class of 1966 were conducted in the gymnasium of the new Cedar Crest High School building.

-The school district is home to a number of historically famous or nationally known sites:
+The school district is home to a number of historically famous or nationally known sites, including:

 In addition to WellSpan Good Samaritan Hospital and Lancaster General Health, the District also is home to the Veteran’s Administration Hospital and WellSpan Philhaven.
 A professional medical/dental park is centrally located in the District.
 Access to other fine medical facilities and hospitals, such as the Penn State Milton S. Hershey Medical Center, are within a short driving distance.

 Shopping opportunities include several multi-store shopping areas and many large stores, such as Walmart Supercenter, Home Depot, and Lowe’s.
-A variety of eateries are available, as well as, fine dining establishments, such as Tony’s Mining Company, Inn 422, Trattoria Fratelli, and Timbers Dinner Theatre.
+A variety of eateries are available, as well as fine dining establishments, such as Tony’s Mining Company, Trattoria Fratelli, and Timbers Dinner Theatre.